 If you have this service confirmed before the suspension date and you make a change to travel at a later time, please visit one of our offices or call us at the Contact Center.

-In order to travel with your emotional assistance dog you must submit a medical certificate on the letterhead of your psychologist, psychiatrist or specialist doctor (in the case of the United States, your Licensed Clinical Social Worker).
+In order to travel with your emotional assistance dog you must submit a medical certificate on the letterhead of your psychologist, psychiatrist or specialist doctor (in the case of the United States, your Licensed Clinical Social Worker) when making the reservation and when boarding.
 The document must be no more than one year old and must contain a clinical diagnosis in which it is explicitly stated that your pet is indispensable to you.

 Please inform us of your requirements when you are buying your ticket at our Sales Office or call us at our Contact Center after making your purchase at LAN.com.
 Remember that you can request this service up to 48 hours before your flight.